JustBassey/turbo-kit/README.md

 ### Install Dependencies

-To install all dependencies using pnpm, run the following command:
+Install all dependencies using pnpm by running the following command:

 ```
 cd turbo-kit